thinkhero/dcrdocs/docs/getting-started/user-guides/web.md

 Click the `Receive` button at the bottom of the window.
 You will see this screen:

-Give the person sending you DCR the address displayed (it will start with `Ds`) or they can use the QR code if their wallet or service accepts them.
+Give the person sending you HC the address displayed (it will start with `Ds`) or they can use the QR code if their wallet or service accepts them.
 You can use the same address as often as you want, but for privacy it is recommended that you generate a new address each